Understanding Adoption Cases

 What is Adoption?

-Adoption is a legal process to seek the Court’s decree to accept a child not born to you into your family, enabling the child to have the same legal rights as a child by birth and have a birth certificate with your name listed as the parent.
+Adoption is a legal process that creates a parent-child relationship by court decree.
+The result of the adoption is that the adopted child will have the same legal rights as a child by birth and have a birth certificate with your name listed as the parent.
 Adults can be adopted as well.

 Basic Steps in Adoption Cases